Introduction to Redberry: a computer algebra system designed for tensor manipulation: Transformations

 \subsubsection{Factor}

-This transformation factors symbolic polynomials over the integers in expressions\footnote{The code of polynomials factorization is taken from free and open source \href{http://krum.rz.uni-mannheim.de/jas/}{Java Algebra System} \cite{Kredel2008185, Kredel08-0} designed by Heinz Kredel.}.
+This transformation factors scalar polynomials over the integers in expressions\footnote{The code of polynomials factorization is taken from free and open source \href{http://krum.rz.uni-mannheim.de/jas/}{Java Algebra System} \cite{Kredel2008185, Kredel08-0} designed by Heinz Kredel.}.
 Consider the examples: